 The cafeteria serves hot lunches, a la carte, prepared salads and cold lunch choices for all students who wish to buy food at the school.
-Lunch meals at the elementary schools are available for \$3.25.
+Prices vary based on the food item.

-Students who choose to purchase school meals may set up an account and pay online via IC at: https://azcloud1.infinitecampus.org/campus/portal/ala.jsp.
+Students who choose to purchase school meals may set up an account and pay online via IC at: https://azcloudl.infinitecampus.org/campus/portal/ala.jsp.
 Debit and credit card transactions can only be accepted online via IC/Parent Portal.
 Deposits online to cafeteria accounts may take up to 24 hours to be recorded.
-The student

-I.D. card serves as the student's cafeteria meal card.
+The student ID card serves as the student's cafeteria meal card.
 ALA prohibits students from using another student's account to buy food.

 Students may also submit cash payment to campus front office staff.
 Students are encouraged to give their lunch money to the front office staff in the morning, so the money can be put into their account before lunch time.
+Cash and personal checks will be accepted at the register at the high school campuses only.